mcagov/beacons/service/README.md

 ### Run the backing services

-You will need these running before you try to run the API.
+You will need these running before you try to run the API or continue down from here if you want to work on the API in isolation.

 ```shell
 # From the repository root